JonathanRosado/roarter/README.md

 When a Middleware returns a Response, it stops all further execution.
-On the other hand, when a Route returns a Response, it only stops all other Routes from executing, **the remaining Middleware will still run**.
+On the other hand, when a Route returns a Response, it only stops all other Routes from executing, **the remaining middleware will still run**.

-This allows middleware to perform as you would expect from other middleware frameworks, without requiring the use of `next()`.
+This allows middleware to function as you would expect from other middleware frameworks, without requiring the use of `next()`.
 It allows us to keep the API a bit simpler and hopefully a bit more intuitive as well.

 # Sub Applications

-As your application gets larger you will want to logically organize your Routes.
+As your application gets larger you will want to logically organize your Routes and Middleware.
 Roarter supports sub-routing to meet this need.
 Simply pass an instance of `Application` to the `.handle()` method and it will treat it as a sub-router.